Best flea treatments for cats 2024 to keep the pests at bay

 Should I clean my house if my cat has fleas?

 Treating your cat is only part of the fight when dealing with flea infestations.
+To prevent fleas, there are other things you'll need to do.
 As veterinary surgeon Rebecca MacMillan explains, “Many cat owners don’t realize that the vast majority of the life stages of the flea take place in the environment.
 This means for any adult fleas seen on their pet there will be multiple eggs, larvae, and pupae (cocoons) in their house.”

 While flea treatments will kill any of these fleas that land on your cat, it can take months before all of the immature fleas have hatched and met their fate.
 If you want to speed up this process, MacMillan recommends using a pet-safe household spray.
 Make sure you follow the instructions carefully and the spray should kill any adult fleas, eggs, and larvae in the area.
 That just leaves those pesky cocoons, which are often tough enough to keep the spray at bay.
 Fortunately, our vet has a trick for these.